samsquire/ideas4/README.md

 The problem with SOLID is that code is closed to extension when written.
 We need to define our entire type and hierarchy upfront.
 Code is therefore not very extensible.

 What if we could mask types to act as other types?
+How to make one type work with another type

 # 580. Lateral perspective: two parallel inputs